SCUR0/ForceXtendedUpdated/README.md

 Temp plugin switched to [CoreTemp](http://www.alcpu.com/CoreTemp/).

-If temperature plugin is not found, temperature will be removed from CPU dynamically.
+If temperature plugin is not found, temperature will be removed from CPU skin dynamically.

 Changed network to google.com and updated IP pull to checkip.dyndns.org